nus-cs2030s/2021-s2/docs/02-type.md

-# Unit 2: Variables and Types
+# Unit 2: Variable and Type

 After this unit, students should